Tips for Purchasing a rental investment property in Spain

 Older travellers might be looking for a more peaceful area, yet with amenities around them, so they don’t have to travel too far.
 Alhaurin el Grande, Mijas, East of Malaga and Marbella East are all good areas to consider.

 The business travel market is also an important one.
-More and more business travellers are choosing Airbnb and vacation rental accommodation over hotel stays, for their flexibility, space and comfort.
+More and more business travellers are choosing Airbnb and vacation rental accommodation over hotel stays.
+They enjoy their flexibility, space and comfort.

 If you want to attract business travellers you should consider a city environment or city suburb.
-Malaga has both an important technology park (Parque Tecnológica de Málaga), as well as an important convention centre (Palacio de Congresos de Málaga), both of which bring many business visitors to the city every year.
+Malaga has both an important technology park (Parque Tecnológica de Málaga), as well as an excellent convention centre (Palacio de Congresos de Málaga).
+These both bring many business visitors to the city every year.
 So purchasing an Airbnb rental in Malaga city, or one of the suburbs, such as Alhaurín de la Torre, Cerrado de Calderon, or Campanillas, will mean you can enjoy the lion’s share of business traveller bookings.

-If you are targeting business travellers, take into account that their stays are shorter, which means a higher volume of changeovers and management required.
+If you are targeting business travellers, take into account that their stays are shorter.
+This means a higher volume of changeovers and management is required.